 When a student is absent to represent the university (as in athletics, chorus, band, national or state meetings of organizations represented at TCU), then an Official University Absence may be granted by the Campus Life – Dean’s Office.

 Faculty/staff who wish to have an activity sanctioned for Official University Absence status must submit the names of all students, including date and hours absent from campus, to the Campus Life – Dean’s Office no later than one week prior to the date of the activity.
-The Dean of Campus Life reviews and approves the request as appropriate and distributes the names to all faculty through a weekly email to department heads and administrative personnel.
+The Dean of Campus Life (and/or their designee) reviews and approves the request as appropriate and notifies impacted students’ faculty via email.
 Faculty members are required to permit students to make up work missed because of Official University Absences.

 - The student has had excessive absences in the class.
 (An instructor should not assume that continued absence from class indicates an official withdrawal unless so notified by the Registrar.)